Shoulderstand -Salamba Sarvangasana

 Watch out for

 - Do not attempt this pose if you have any type of neck injury.
+You can substitute it with Legs up the wall pose.

 - Variations can be explored with the leg positions - for example scissoring the legs slowly backwards and forwards, or opening the legs out to the sides.